Fort Lauderdale Premises Liability Attorney

 Licensees visit a property for a non-business-related purpose, such as social guests.
 While property owners still have a duty of care toward licensees, it is slightly less stringent than for invitees.
 Owners must ensure that there aren’t any known hazards that could harm the licensee.
 If such dangers exist, they must fix or warn the licensee adequately.
 However, the owner isn’t generally obligated to inspect for unknown hazards for licensees.

 Ensuring the safety of visitors on a property is a responsibility every property owner should uphold.
-Our Fort Lauderdale premises liability lawyers handle various types of cases, each with unique circumstances and legal nuances.
-Below is a breakdown of some specific types of common premises liability personal injury claims in Fort Lauderdale:
+Our skilled attorneys handle various types of cases, each with unique circumstances and legal nuances.
+Below is a breakdown of some specific types of common premises liability injury claims in Fort Lauderdale:

 Slip and fall accidents can occur in a multitude of settings.
 Whether shopping at The Galleria at Fort Lauderdale, leisurely swimming at the Carter Park Pool, or visiting a local business downtown, the risk is ever-present.
 Broward County property owners may get held liable when they fail to address hazards that lead to such accidents.
 Being familiar with Florida Statutes 768-0755 is essential, which provides specific guidance on situations where property owners might be deemed responsible.